 Please give staff as much lead time as possible.
 Contact Connie Mullane at 207-786-5930 to initiate the process.
 The time required to obtain copyright clearance for some items may be several months.

 There are two options for distributing the content to students:

-1. Course Pack – Jeff will seek permission to photocopy selections from books, journals, etc. in print.
+1. Course Pack – Connie will seek permission to photocopy selections from books, journals, etc. in print.
 The library will pay the licensing fees for these permissions.
 These selections will be bound into a course pack.
 The course pack will be offered for sale at the bookstore.

-2. Lyceum – Jeff will seek permission to put selections from books, journals, etc. on Lyceum, the college’s LMS (Learning Management System).
+2. Lyceum – Connie will seek permission to put selections from books, journals, etc. on Lyceum, the college’s LMS (Learning Management System).
 The library will NOT pay for any licensing fees associated with these permissions.
 The faculty member’s department is responsible for these licensing fees.